 5. How do I make my products Google searchable?

 If you want your potential users to discover your product on Google, then you’ll need to improve your SEO (search engine optimization).
 SEO is the practice of increasing your website traffic from search engines by getting your web pages to rank higher in search engine results.
 Check out: The Complete Beginner’s Guide to WordPress SEO.

 6. How can I learn more about WordPress terminologies?

 Refer to this WordPress Glossary Terms for Beginners whenever you’re puzzled by strange WordPress terms or abbreviations.

-By default, WooCommerce allows you to accept payments via PayPal.
-To add more payment gateways to your store, simplify the find the right WooCommerce addon and install it on your store.
-You can use credit cards via Stripe, Authorize.net, Braintree, and several other gateways.
-You can also accept bank transfers, bitcoins, and more.
+You can use PayPal, credit cards via Stripe, Authorize.net, Braintree, and several other gateways.
+You can also accept cash on delivery, bank transfers, bitcoins, and more.